EiffelWebFramework/EWF/Home.md

    - [[list of tasks, and a potential roadmap| Tasks-Roadmap]]
    - [[General source structure of this project| Source-structure]]
    - [[Overview of the server side architecture| Spec-Server-Architecture]]
+   - This project is also a collection of [[Libraries]] related to the Web